tethysplatform/tethys/docs/tethys_sdk/tethys_services/secure_map_services.rst

 When the **Use Proxy for Requests** option is enabled on a ``SecureMapService``, the endpoint that is returned by ``get_secure_map_service()`` is not the endpoint of the map service, but rather a URL to a proxy view provided by Tethys Portal (``secure-map-proxy/<id>/``).
 The browser makes its requests against the proxy, which then adds the credentials and parameters of the service server-side and streams the response back.
 As a result, the API key or access token is never sent to the browser.

-The proxy view requires the user to be logged in, and for OAuth services it uses the access token of the logged in user making the request.
+The proxy view requires the user to be logged in, and for OAuth2 services it uses the access token of the logged in user making the request.

 .. tip::